Jiamingxu20/ECE-385/README.md

-ECE 385 by Jiaming Xu
+ECE 385 by Jiaming Xu with Gong Rui